Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

-In dimension three, even for realisable CR manifolds, there exists a $\xi$ for which there is no $z$ solving \eqref{eq:Lewy} \cite{Lewy1957}.
+In dimension three, even for realisable CR manifolds, there exist functions $\xi$ for which there is no $z$ solving \eqref{eq:Lewy} \cite{Lewy1957}.
 In other words, the $\ol{\partial}$-Poincar\'{e} Lemma does not hold in CR geometry in general. \end{rem}